beenotung/live-tsc/README.md

 # live-tsc

-A lightweight implementation of tsc that trim off the types (without type checking)
+A lightweight esbuild-based implementation of tsc that trim off the types (without type checking)

 Intended to be used by ts-liveview